graalvm/graalvm-demos/spring-native-image/README-Code-Editor.md

     The current managed java version is set to graalvmeejdk-17.0.4.
     ```

-## Step 3: [OPTIONAL] Confirm Software Version and Environment Variables
+## Step 3: [OPTIONAL] Confirm software version and environment variables

 This step is optional - [Check software version and environment variables](./README-check-version-env-vars.md)